A container view controller that defines a stack-based scheme for navigating hierarchical content.

 Supported interface orientations—A navigation controller object does not consult the view controllers on its navigation stack when determining the supported interface orientations.
 On iPhone, a navigation controller supports all orientations except portrait upside-down.
 On iPad, a navigation controller supports all orientations.
 If the navigation controller has a delegate object, the delegate can specify a different set of supported orientations using the

-Controller Supported Interface Orientations:
+Controller Supported Interface Orientations(_:)

 Presentation context—A navigation controller defines the presentation context for modally presented view controllers.
 When the modal transition style is

-Presentation Current Context
+Presentation Style .current Context

 UIModal, modal presentations from the view controllers in the navigation stack cover the entire navigation interface.

-Presentation Over Current Context
+Presentation Style .over Current Context